-Donating Your Grandma’s Pooh Items
+Donating Your Mother’s Winnie the Pooh Collection

-Donate Pooh Items
+Donate Winnie the Pooh Collection

 My answer is with great excitement!
 I am always honored and humbled to – in my words – “to take care of their collection”.

 If I am talking to the Camden County collector and owner I let them know which numbers their items will be in the Guinness World Record Largest Pooh Collection.
-Their items becomes part of history vs. being sold for a buck at a rummage sale.
+Their collectibles becomes part of history vs. being sold for a buck at a rummage sale.
 I let them know I will showcase their donated items along with mine.
-I consider their collectibles as THEIR collection in my database.
+I consider their items as THEIR collection in my database.

 Deb Hoffmann - 414-708-0633